therealbstern/apcupsd/doc/manual/manual.rst

     be changed at any later time.
 --with-lock-dir=path  This option allows
     you to specify where apcupsd will create the serial port lock file.
-    The default is systemdependent but usually /var/lock.
+    The default is system-dependent but usually /var/lock.
 This option simply sets the appropriate path in the apcupsd.conf file, which can be changed at any later time.
 --with-pwrfail-dir=path  This option